F1 grenade (Australia): Design and features

 The F1 grenade is a hand-thrown high-explosive anti-personnel defensive grenade deployed by the Australian Defence Force to clear enemy combatants from bunkers, fire trenches, dugouts and buildings.

 The grenade is classified as an individual weapon suitable for all close combat situations and is designed to produce a lethal blast radius of 6 m, a casualty radius of 15 m, and a maximum dangerous radius of 30 m.

 The F1 grenade has an overall mass of 375 g, and contains over 4,000 2.4 mm steel balls arranged to "achieve uniform distribution of lethal fragments through 360°" on detonation.
 It works on a 4.5–5.5 second time-delay fuze, with an explosive composition mass of 30 g of RDX and 32 g of paraffin wax; the wax is used to phlegmatize the RDX.

-The grenade is manufactured by Thales Australia's Australian Munitions arm at their munitions factory in Benalla, Victoria.

 The fragmentation mechanism of the F1 grenade suits defensive applications, most effective in open areas, as the desired lethality of the grenade is performed through the uniform distribution of a "fragmentation matrix".